Samasource/sama-aws/README.md

 brew install python3
 ```

-On macOS, make sure to run `Install Certificates.command` after the installation.
+On macOS, make sure to run `Install Certificates.command` after the installation if you have installed python from the python site.

 ### Configure sama-aws tool